 The Financial Management Association National Honor Society recognizes undergraduate and graduate students that have demonstrated superior scholarship and achievement in the area of finance at colleges in the United States, Canada and Great Britain.
 It is the only international organization that that specifically rewards outstanding academic performance in the disciplines of finance and financial services.

 The Citadel Chapter of the FMA National Honor Society was first established on October 1st, 2012 by the chapter's faculty advisor Dr. Iordanis Karagiannidis and Andrew Munnerlyn, the chapter's first president.
 Its objective is to honor Citadel students that meet the eligibility requirements.
-We are looking forward to induct our first National Honor Society members for the 2012-2013 academic year.

 Participation in the Citadel Chapter of the FMA National Honor Society has many benefits for the students: